nilayad/computational-physics/README.md

-solved assignments and problem set related to topics in quantum simulations and computating
+solved assignments and problem set related to topics in quantum simulations and computing